-The fundamental conclusions reached by the Task Force indicate the following.
-Digital political advertising is not only here to stay - it is likely to be an ever-expanding phenomenon, rivaling and potentially surpassing traditional advertising (television, radio, print).
-Currently, there is no way for most California voters to access copies or content of that advertising, nor is there a way for them to be able to see who is 'behind' the advertising or the amount of money spent.
-Third, current databases operated by private platforms are subject to the private sector's discretion as to what the database contains, displays and whether each archive will continue to exist in the future.
+The fundamental conclusions reached by the Task Force include the following:

+- Digital political advertising is not only here to stay it is likely to be an ever-expanding phenomenon, rivaling and potentially surpassing traditional advertising (television, radio, print). - Currently, there is no way for most California voters to access copies, or the content, of that advertising, nor is there a way for them to be able to see who is 'behind' the advertising or the amount of money spent. - Current databases operated by private platforms are subject to the private sector's commitments to Congress and applicable state law where it exists.
+Outside of that, the public sector has discretion as to what the database contains and displays and whether each archive will continue to exist in the future.

 These fundamental conclusions form the basis for proposed action.
-To address these findings, the following are the recommendations of the FPPC's Digital Transparency Task Force.
+To address these findings, the FPPC's Digital Transparency Task Force makes several recommendations as outlined in the next section.